brimdata/super/README.md

 decent at analytics and
 [search use cases](https://zed.brimdata.io/docs/language/search-expressions).

+Unlike other relational systems that do schema inference of JSON, SuperDB won't fall over if you throw a bunch of eclectic JSON.
+You can easily do schema inference if you want, but data is ingested by default as strongly but dynamically typed data.

 In SuperDB's SQL dialect, there are no "JSON columns" so there isn't a "relational way to do things" and a different "JSON way to do things".
 Instead of having